-- (a) we will have no responsibility to update this Due Diligence Sign-Off for events and circumstances occurring after the date of this Due Diligence Sign-Off, other than as required under the terms of the Engagement Document; - (b) insofar as consideration of Australian accounting standards [and Australian tax laws] formed part of our scope of work, in making the Statements in section 4 we have had regard to such Australian accounting standards [and Australian tax laws] as are in place as at 9am on the date of this letter; - (c) we make no statement, and express no opinion, on any matter such as legal matters requiring skills or expertise other than of an [accounting] [and/or] [Australian^{75,76} taxation] nature; - (d) the Statements in section 4 of this Due Diligence Sign-Off relate only to the Financial Information and do not relate to any additional statements in or concerning the [describe Public Document] that may be made by any person or any other conduct that any person may engage in concerning the [describe Public Document]; - (e) the Statements in section 4 of this Due Diligence Sign-Off are limited to the knowledge of those partners, directors and employees of [insert Firm] who have provided the services to Client referred to in this letter, and we have made no enquiries of any [other] partner, director or employee of [insert Firm], or any of its related entities, who may have knowledge of matters relevant to the [describe Public Document] [through the provision of services to other Clients of [insert Firm], or whose knowledge may not be applied because of any ethical walls arrangements implemented in relation to our Engagement by [Client] on this matter; and - (f) [We have relied on, and assumed the accuracy and completeness of, the report of [insert name of third party expert] dated [insert date] concerning [insert]. [note: qualifications of third party expert to be described].
-86
+- (a) we will have no responsibility to update this Due Diligence Sign-Off for events and circumstances occurring after the date of this Due Diligence Sign-Off, other than as required under the terms of the Engagement Document; - (b) insofar as consideration of Australian accounting standards and other mandatory professional reporting requirements [and Australian tax laws] impact or formed part of our scope of work, in

+- making the Statement in section 5 we have had regard to such Australian requirements as are in place as at 9am on the date of this letter; - (c) we make no statement, and express no opinion, on any matter such as legal matters requiring skills or expertise other than of an [accounting] [and/or] [Australian taxation] nature; - (d) the Statement in section 5 of this Due Diligence Sign-Off relates only to the Financial Information and do not relate to any additional statements in or concerning the [describe Public Document] that may be made by any person or any other conduct that any person may engage in concerning the [describe Public Document]; - (e) the Statement in section 5 of this Due Diligence Sign-Off is limited to the knowledge of those partners, directors and employees of [insert Firm] who have provided the services [to Client] referred to in this letter, and we have made no enquiries of any [other] partner, director or employee of [insert Firm], or any of its related entities, who may have knowledge of matters relevant to the [describe Public Document] [through the provision of services to other Clients of [insert Firm], or whose knowledge may not be applied because of any ethical walls arrangements implemented in relation to our engagement by [Client] on this matter; and - (f) [We have relied on, and assumed the accuracy and completeness of, the report of [insert name of third party expert] dated [insert date] concerning [insert]. [note: qualifications of third party expert to be described].

-7. Recipients of this Due Diligence Sign-Off
+8. Recipients of this Due Diligence Sign-Off